Updated: Jul 18

 Meera did the best she could to protect her children from experiencing the horrors of brothel life.
 She placed her son in a government home and visited him once every six months.
 She left her three-year-old daughter with her friend during work hours in the brothel.

-Fearful that the little girl was being exploited in the brothels of Pune, Freedom Firm investigators went undercover to look for the little girl.
+Fearful that the little girl was being exploited in the brothels of Pune, Freedom Firm investigators went undercover to look for her.
 She was not there.
 Fortunately, the shelter home staff gave the address of Meera’s friend to our investigators.
 The friend said that the girl had run away, was found, and then was placed in a government shelter home.

 When our social worker went to the shelter home to inquire about Meera’s daughter, she remembered that it was the same home where Meera said she had left her son, several years before.
 Shelter home volunteers brought the little girl and boy to meet our social worker.
 The two children looked similar.
 When she introduced them to each other and said, “This is your brother” and “This is your sister”, they stood still, silent and shocked.
 After three years of separation, the siblings were reunited.